Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Create folders and mount partitions

-Now create a mount-point for the installation of the system.
+We can now create a mount point for the installation of the system.
-In my case, the commands are the following:

 ##### Desktop